ukandrewc/Webview2.Winforms.DOM/README.md

 ### Event handling
 Because script cannot be executed during a synchronous event, two events are raised, one Sync, and one Async.
 The Sync event is raised first.
-It can prevent the default handling in WebView2, or the Async event in WVBrowser.
+It can prevent default handling in javascript and the Async event in WVBrowser.

 To make the decision to cancel, an array of script to evaluate, is passed into AddEventHandler, and the results passed to the Sync event.